 A big part of being a SEAL teacher is having the frame of mind where you understand how important you are to your students.
+(And you know who your starfish are.)
 It’s funny, we don’t always think this as we stand in front of our class or correcting countless papers, but it’s true.
 And you just never know how what you do or what you say can affect a student.

 One day, an old man was walking along a beach that was littered with thousands of starfish that had been washed ashore by the high tide.
 As he walked he came upon a young boy who was eagerly throwing the starfish back into the ocean, one by one.